Career Profile: USTA Director of Community Tennis Digital Products

 Developed in collaboration with

 Alanna Broderick has previously worked as the USTA National Manager of Junior Play.
-She is currently the Digital Product Manager for Net Generation at the USTA.
+She is currently the USTA Director of Digital Products for Community Tennis.
 In this Q&A, she chats about her career path and her prior role at the USTA.

 How did you choose this career path?